OpolotDaniel/OpolotDaniel.github.io/README.md

 ## New: Just completed

 ## Discussants (with Co-Pierre Georg and Michael E. Rose)
-This study is the first to examine the role of discussants in academic knowledge produc-tion.
-Comparing articles of similar quality with and without discussants, we find that havinga discussant increases a paper’s probability of publication in prestigious journals, but notits citation count.
+This study is the first to examine the role of discussants in academic knowledge production.
+Comparing articles of similar quality with and without discussants, we find that havinga discussant increases a paper’s probability of publication in prestigious journals, but not its citation count.
 Conditional on having a discussant, citation count and probability ofpublication in a prestigious journal increase in the discussants’ prolificness.
-This supportsthe existence of aqualitychannel through which discussants improve the inherent qual-ity of a paper.
-Conversely, we do not find evidence for the existence of adiffusionchannelwhereby papers garner more citations because discussants diffuse information about thepaper within their social network.
+This supportsthe existence of aquality channel through which discussants improve the inherent quality of a paper.
+Conversely, we do not find evidence for the existence of adiffusion channel whereby papers garner more citations because discussants diffuse information about thepaper within their social network.

 ## Ongoing projects